BenLangmead/bowtie/MANUAL.markdown

 alignment mode] section of the manual for details about this mode.
 But Bowtie can also enforce a simpler end-to-end k-difference policy (e.g. with [`-v`] 2).
 See [the -v alignment mode] section of the manual for details about that mode.
+[The -n alignment mode] and [the -v alignment mode] are mutually exclusive.

 Bowtie works best when aligning short reads to large genomes (e.g. human or mouse), though it supports arbitrarily small reference sequences and reads as long as 1024 bases.
-Bowtie is designed to be very fast for read sets where a) many of the reads have at least one good, valid alignment, b) many of the reads are relatively high-quality, c) the number of alignments reported per read is small (close to 1).
+Bowtie is designed to be very fast for sets of short reads where a) many reads have at least one good, valid alignment, b) many reads are relatively high-quality, c) the number of alignments reported per read is small (close to 1).
 These criteria are generally satisfied in the context of modern short-read analyses such as RNA-seq, ChIP-seq, other types of -seq, and mammalian resequencing.
 You may observe longer running times in other research contexts.

-If `bowtie` is too slow for your application, please try some of the performance-tuning hints described in the [Performance Tuning] section below.
+If `bowtie` is too slow for your application, try some of the performance-tuning hints described in the [Performance Tuning] section below.